 It is a day I remember well, because it was the first day that I realized that “allowances” were working against us and that money was helping me spoil my kids much more than it was helping me teach them anything.
 It was a Saturday morning, and I was trying to catch up on a little sleep.
 I was awakened by loud knocking on the locked bedroom door.
 Groggily, I got up and opened it to find three little kids with their hands out saying “Gimme my money, gimme my money, its allowance day.”

 We had created an economy in our house all right, but it was an entitlement economy!
-My kids, I realized in that brief epiphany, saw no connection between performance and reward, they perceived no real ownership in the money we gave them or the things they bought with it, and they were learning the antithesis of initiative and responsibility rather than the essence of it.
+My kids, as I realized in that brief epiphany, saw no connection between performance and reward, perceived no real ownership in the money we gave them or the things they bought with it, and were learning the antithesis of initiative and responsibility rather than the essence of it.